Upskilling For Change

 Goals

-Lack of representation, and culturally inappropriate content in learner materials.
-Educator and industry-led materials and curriculum design which does not include or take into account the realities, values, and preferences of learners,
+Unrepresentative and insensitive or irrelevant content in learner materials, based on the perceived supremacy and therefore dominant presence of certain cultures and ethnicities within the profession.
+Educator and industry-led materials and curriculum design which does not include or take into account the realities, values, and preferences of learners

 The Community

-A working ability in the global lingua franca helps us all to access information and education, and work and communicate across borders.
-In a globalised world, we need a shared language, and English is currently the tool we have.
+A working ability in the global lingua franca helps us all to access information and education, and to work, cooperate, and communicate across borders.
+In a globalised world, we need a shared language, while acknowledging its colonial legacy, English is currently the tool we have.
 It is estimated there are around two billion people learning English worldwide, however, there are a great many issues in ELT which instead of bringing us together, serve to further divide peoples and perpetuate hierarchies based on language ability, native languages and attitudes towards the lingua franca.
 Working with our international community of passionate teachers and learners of English from all over the world, we can use this language to bring people together and increase international cooperation and effective intercultural communication.

 Zainab, Founding Member, Iraq